khlaphony/pandemonium/README.md

 ### (4.2) combat
 - An unlimited number of cards can be played at any turn before the player decides to attack.
 Once the player attacks, presses end, or plays a card that ends their turn, the players turn ends and is passed to their opponent.

+- If an enemy is defeated, the player regains all cards that were used against that enemy.

 - The cards should be displayed depending in sorted order depending on combat type.
     - aa